-Origin Railroad Origin SPLC LC Destination Destination Railroad SPLC Waybill Route s Railroad #2 TX, US Railroad #2 IL, US TX, US- Railroad #2 -IL,US
+Origin Origin SPLC Destination Destination Waybill Railroad Railroad SPLC Route Railroad #2 TX, US Railroad #2 IL, US TX, US- Railroad #2- IL.US

 All the event data for the trip is pulled to start the process.
 The trip that this waybill matched was from Texas to Illinois.
 The trip started with a released load (RLOD) event on Railroad #1 and ended with a placement actual (PACT) on Railroad #4.
 The Railroad #2 waybill reported in the sample represents the Railroad #2 portion of the trip.